BrainStormCenter/Psychometric/README.md

 * next, the functional mean image is coregistered to the skull-stripped T1 file (still in subject space!), pulling along the functional data
 * then the functional data is normalized to MNI/ICBM space with a 3mm isotropic resolution
 * and finally, the normalized functional data is smoothed using a 6mm FWHM Gaussian kernel

+##    JC_3DMC.m (script 3)
+USAGE:  This script gathers information about the motion correction estimates and then writes out the results to files.